 I understand grief and loss.
 I understand people are on different paths and points in their journey.
 I understand that people are not as aware of FASD and the statistics as those in the FASD world.
 But no matter any of that, people can choose to be kind.
 Be free of judgement.
 Choose compassion over scorn.
 Curiosity over judgement.

 - over half of pregnancies are unplanned.
+Not all women have access to birth control.

 - women, if they can, stop drinking alcohol once they know they are pregnant.